Seattle Arson Lawyer

 Fires are ignited by arsonists for a variety of reasons.
 Some want insurance money.
 Others want revenge.
 Some people set an arson fire without even knowing why they do it.
 Nevertheless, arson cases are always considered serious crimes and are charged as felonies in the state of Washington.
 If you are arrested for an arson crime in the Seattle area, immediately retain the help of experienced Seattle arson attorney Kevin Trombold.
 With more than twenty years of criminal law experience, Kevin Trombold will investigate the arson charges against you, examine the evidence and witnesses, review the official arson investigation, and fight aggressively to bring your arson case to its best possible conclusion.

-SEATTLE LAWYERS EXPLAIN WHAT COUNTS AS ARSON
+CRIMINAL DEFENSE LAWYERS EXPLAIN WHAT COUNTS AS ARSON

 Arson laws are violated when someone intentionally and deliberately damages a property or a structure by setting off a fire or explosion and causing some degree of destruction.
 Where is arson committed?
 Residences and businesses are the most common targets of arsonists, although any property can be “torched.”
 Arson in the state of Washington, and the lesser crime of reckless burning in the first degree, are felonies – meaning a prison sentence is likely upon conviction – while reckless burning in the second degree is a misdemeanor.